 There are many steps involved in getting a nonprofit set up.
 This guide shows you how to form a nonprofit corporation in North Carolina and answers common questions about starting and running a nonprofit.

 North Carolina nonprofit corporations must have at least one director who is at least 18 years of age.

 The name of your nonprofit must be distinguishable from any other entity operating in North Carolina.
 The name must also contain one of the following:

 You can contact the Secretary of State’s office to find out if your preferred name is available, or use their searchable database.
 If your name’s available you can reserve it for up to 120 days.
-Or, you can use ZenBusiness’s name reservation service.
-We’ll take care of the paperwork for you allowing you to put more time and energy into planning your nonprofit.

 Once you decide on a business name, don’t forget about the importance of an online presence.
 Pick out a domain name that matches your business name.
 ZenBusiness’s domain registration service can register a domain for you, once again, saving you time.

 A registered agent is a person that accepts legal papers on a corporation’s behalf.
 In North Carolina, a registered agent must have a physical street address, not a P.O.
 Box.
 They must also consent to being appointed as the agent.

 Many nonprofits appoint an officer or director as their registered agent.
 As the registered agent, they must be available during business hours to accept documents from the state or legal services.
 This can be not only inconvenient but not feasible for most individuals.
 ZenBusiness’s registered agent service can connect you with our registered agent partners to receive legal documents on your nonprofit’s behalf, upload them to your ZenBusiness dashboard, and then forward them to you.